walonCode/taskify/README.md

    - Start the backend server:
      ```bash
      cd backend
-     npm start
+     npm run dev
      ```
    - Start the frontend development server:
      ```bash
      cd ../frontend
-     npm start
+     npm run dev
      ```

-   The frontend will typically run on `http://localhost:3000` and the backend on `http://localhost:5000`.
+   The client will typically run on `http://localhost:5176` and the server on `http://localhost:3000`.

 ## Usage